 Starting high school safely

-Plan and practise walking routes
+Together plan and practise walking routes to their new high school:

 - identifying safe places to cross

-- use crossings and footpaths, where possible
+- using crossings and footpaths, where possible

 - if no footpath is available, face oncoming traffic and walk as far away from the edge of the road as possible

-- avoid heavy traffic areas, if possible.
+- avoiding heavy traffic areas, if possible.